Mental health professionals are being targeted by a failure to appear scam. The first scam we’ve seen targeting expert witnesses.

 Promote, Promote, Promote: The idea is that the more visible and accessible your qualifications are, the more likely you are to be retained.
 If an attorney is looking for an Expert Witness and comes across his CV, he may make immediate contact or download it and put it in his files for future use.
 The point is that the Expert’s experience is being marketed to those in need of his services.
 However, where there is a benefit, there is usually a detriment.
 In this case, the downside to easy accessibility can be fraudulent use without consent. *

 Keep It Close To The Vest: Like a straight flush, some Experts and Consultants prefer not to “show their cards” until they have had a chance to speak to their prospective client.
 The idea that more experience can be conveyed in a conversation than from the one-sided viewing of a CV does have merit.
 However, it is also possible that, in the interest of time, those searching for expertise prefer to know beforehand that the Expert possesses the necessary qualifications before making contact.

 The decision of whether or not to publish a Curriculum Vitae is, of course, a personal one.
 Across 1,300 Expert Witness categories, you will find that most of our members prefer to publish their CVs .
 If you have pondered this issue yourself and have any thoughts to share, please take a moment to comment below.

+The beginning of last month, the U.S. Court of Appeals in Manhattan ruled that designer and shoemaker Christian Louboutin Sarl’s Red Shoe Sole is entitled to limited trademark protection.
+The safeguard extends only to the red lacquered outer sole that contrasts with the color of the rest of the shoe and not to shoes that are monochromatically red.
 Trademark Expert and Experts.com Member, Gabriele Goldaper, testified in the case that Louboutin’s Red Sole Mark is “prominent, famous, and there is no competitive need for YSL or any other competitor to make use of the Red Sole Mark on their shoes…” She also testified that, “…its use merely permits YSL to trade upon the reputation and goodwill that Louboutin has built in that mark over two decades.”
 See Declaration filed in support of Preliminary Injunction.

 Considering all of the evidence and expert testimony, the court held that “…the lacquered red outsole, as applied to a shoe with an ‘upper’ of a different color, has ‘come to identify and distinguish’ the Louboutin brand and is therefore a distinctive symbol that qualifies for trademark protection.”
 Although the case is returning to the lower court for review by a trial court, for now, except if the whole shoe is red, Louboutin has the sole right to the red sole.